avivis/whatsforlunch/README.md

 whatsforlunch was built with a Python backend using the Flask framework, HTML/CSS for frontend, and JavaScript with the JQuery library for both frontend and backend.

 Python, Javascript, Flask, Yelp Fusion API, Google location API, HTML/CSS
-* API authorization keys removed for both APIs
+* API authorization keys removed from code for both APIs